saran-sy/playbook/README.md

 # playbook
-creating ansible playbook for
+creating ansible playbook for User and Groups, Multiple packages
- -> User and Groups
- -> Multiple packages